-1. Moisturizer: Slathering on olive oil feels more concentrated than a lotion and it doesn’t absorb as quickly but if you have a little extra time, Parthena penetrates deeply to regenerate cells and soften the tissue.
-It contains the same healthy fats as avocado, which can plump lips and moisturize the skin with its combination of vitamin E and vitamin A. Apply daily to notoriously dry areas, such as feet and elbows, especially after showering.
+1. Moisturizer: While using olive oil as a moisturizer feels more concentrated than a lotion and it doesn’t absorb as quickly, the benefits of this natural alternative are unprecedented.
+It contains the same healthy fats as avocado which can plump lips and moisturize the skin with its combination of vitamin E and vitamin A. Apply olive oil daily to notoriously dry areas, such as feet and elbows, especially after showering.
 It’s also known to lessen the appearance of acne scars.
-If you prefer a specific scent you can easily add scent with a few drops of essential oil, Lavender is amazing.
+If you prefer scented oil, you can easily add a few drops of your favourite essential oil (lavender is our favourite).

-2. Shaving: using oil for shaving is an excellent and effective way to shave facial and other body hair.
-The shave is a little more sticky and there’s less glide but clean up is easy and EVOO leaves the skin soft and dewy.
+2. Shaving: Using oil for shaving is an excellent and effective way to gently shave facial and body hair.
+The shave is a little more sticky and there’s less glide, but clean up is easy and EVOO leaves the skin soft and dewy.
 Rub in an extra teaspoon after washing.
 Just be careful, using oil in the shower makes for a slippery floor!

-3. Body Scrub: This is a favorite in our house.
-Apply olive oil to skin then scrub with sugar or coarse salt, and rinse.
-Or, mix one part EVOO, one part sea salt, and a couple drops of essential oil (lavender recommended).
-Mix to create an old world paste that smells good, feels good, costs pennies per application, and leaves your skin feeling amazing.
+3. Body Scrub: This is a favourite in our house.
+Apply olive oil to the skin and then scrub with sugar or coarse salt, and rinse.
+Or, mix one-part EVOO, one part sea salt, and a couple of drops of essential oil (lavender recommended to create an old-world paste that smells good, feels good, costs pennies per application, and leaves your skin feeling amazing.